JinZhuAW/PokemonGuesserAPI/README.md

 # PokemonGuesserAPI
 A pokemon guesser API created using FastAPI for creating pokemon guesser game
+PS: Added a pyxel game file to test and access the API Added Pulumi script to deploy the API server to an AWS EC2 instance (To run the script please install Pulumi and set up your AWS account first)
 # Requirements
 1. Install FastAPI: pip install fastapi
 2. Install Uvicorn: pip install uvicorn